Church Family are my Brothers and Sisters

 In light of all this, let’s ask God our Father to help us grow in love towards all our sacred siblings.

-This article was originally published in the Summer 2020 edition of the TFT magazine, Ascend.
+This article was originally published in the Summer 2020 edition of the TFT magazine, Ascend, under the title, "Sacred Siblings".
 Click the button below to download your copy.

 Download the Summer 2020 edition of Ascend